clemensvonmolo/Nspire-Movie-Player/README.md

 * ffmpeg
 * A C compiler

-You can simply run ```make helper``` then you can use the ```./convert.sh``` script inside the videos directory and it'll do everything for you.
+You can simply run ```make helper``` then you can use the ```./convert.sh``` script inside the *videos directory* and it'll do everything for you.
+Choose a filename with the extension ```.nmp.tns```.
+For the FPS choose something between 8-11 (may vary) so the video plays back in real-time and not slow-motion.

 Otherwise, if you enjoy more control over the ffmpeg options, make a folder for all your frames.
-Then compile the helper.c program and copy the executable into your folder.
+Then compile the *helper.c* program and copy the executable into your folder.

 Change into your directory and run the following command on the command line:

     ffmpeg -i /path/to/movie -s qvga -an -r 15 frame-%05d.jpg

 This will spit out a whole lot of files.
 When it finishes, run the moviecompile program and it will produce a file.
 Copy this to your calculator along with the main program and run it.
-Make sure the extension ends in .nmp.tns.

 Enjoy your movie.